tomheon/diffscuss/README.md

 ### Beginning of Line Marker

-All Diffcourse lines begin with at least one '!'.
+All Diffcourse lines begin with one '%'.

 There's no limit to the length of a Diffcourse line, but keeping them 80 chars or less when possible is probably good citizenship.